-- Prework - This type of project already has the main design areas worked in basic tent needlepoint stitches.
+- Prework: This type of project already has the main design areas worked in basic tent needlepoint stitches.
 All you need do is stitch the background.

-Working with a Needlepoint Chart
+Working With a Needlepoint Chart

 To work a needlepoint pattern from a chart, each square is counted as one diagonal stitch over the intersection of a vertical and horizontal canvas mesh.
 If you are familiar with cross stitch and other types of embroidery, working from a needlepoint chart is exactly the same.
 There is no need to paint a canvas when following a chart!

-Using the Needlepoint Charts on This Site
+Using Online Needlepoint Charts

 The free needlepoint patterns are charted in color to give you an idea of what the stitched needlepoint designs will look like when completed.
 However, they may need a little massaging in order to see them and follow them better.
 The needlepoint patterns and charts should be downloaded full-size from their links, and then enlarged as needed for printing.